p-program/website/content/post/One-Open-Operating-System.md

 I think Kubernetes is just a **middle distributed system**.There are so many ugly design and unsolved problems in Kubernetes.Such like volume(it is actually a distributed storage problem),network diagnosis,StatefulSet,CronJob and so on.

-Just like [Lei Zhang](https://github.com/resouer) said,Kubernetes is just a database.What the most important is paradigms,I call them **cloud native application paradigms**.
+Just like [Lei Zhang](https://github.com/resouer) said,Kubernetes is just a database.The most important things is paradigm,I call it **cloud native application paradigm**.

-Them include
+It includes
 1. Observability
 1. Self-healing
 1. Fallibility